 “Weekend warriors beware!
 Before attempting more intense physical activities in the summer, make sure you are relatively fit and heat-fit,” explains Dr. Sampson.
 “While most people understand what physical fitness requires, heat-fitness is also extremely important to avoid heat disorders.”

 Heat-fitness is the individual’s adaptation to the surrounding temperatures.
 People should allow at least two weeks within a climate to adapt before partaking in intense physical activity.
 This time allows the body to hold onto water and salt more efficiently and increase blood volume so the heart pumps more blood at a lower heart rate.
 Once you've achieved heat-fitness, you will sweat sooner, in greater volume, and over a wider body area, so you stay cooler.

 Lastly, an individual who is doing too much too fast or trying to endure too long can be at risk for a heat illness or eventually, heat stroke.

 “While a winning attitude is always better for the team, on a hot day the never-quit mentality can work against you,” says Dr. Sampson.
 “Even though we are all taught that good athletes endure and push through any physical pain—this mentality may cause you to ignore the warnings of heat stroke.”

 Michael J. Sampson, DO, strongly advises taking quick action if you or someone with you is suffering from heat stroke.

 “But remember, the best treatment for any heat illnesses is prevention,” Dr. Sampson explains.
-“Hydration and exercising in the right condition is the key to preventing heat disorderds.”
+“Hydration and exercising in the right condition are the key to preventing heat disorders.”